Aleksandra Krunić: 2015: Wimbledon third round

-2021-22: Major doubles quarterfinals, singles third round & Serbian No. 1
+2021–22: Major quarterfinals in doubles & Serbian No. 1

-Coming back from wrist injury, Krunić qualified for the main draw at 2022 Roland-Garros.
+Coming back from wrist injury, Krunić qualified for the main draw at Roland Garros.
 She beat Kamilla Rakhimova in the first round in straight sets, before losing in the second round to 29th seed Veronika Kudermetova.

 In June, as a lucky loser she entered the main draw of Birmingham Classic, where she managed to beat Petra Martić in straight sets, in the first round, before losing to sixth seed Sorana Cîrstea.
 The following week, Krunić qualified for the main draw at the Eastbourne International where she lost in the first round, in three tight sets, to Australian Ajla Tomljanović.

 At Wimbledon, she met again 26th seed Sorana Cîrstea in the first round and lost in two tiebreak sets.

 In July, Krunić beat Laura Siegemund in straight sets in the first round of the Budapest Grand Prix.
-In the second round she beat sixth seed Zhang Shuai, while in the quarterfinals she defeated Wang Xiyu to reach the semifinals.
+In the second round, she beat sixth seed Zhang Shuai, while in the quarterfinals she defeated Wang Xiyu to reach the semifinals.
 Next she reached her third WTA singles final defeating third seed and defending champion Yulia Putintseva.
-In the final, she lost to Bernarda Pera.
-As a result, she returned to top 100 becoming the Serbian player No. 1.
+She lost the final to Bernarda Pera.
+As a result, she returned to the top 100 becoming the Serbian female player No. 1.

-Her next tournament was the Hamburg European Open where she beat Sabine Lisicki in straight sets, before losing to the fourth seed Aliaksandra Sasnovich in the second round.
+Her next tournament was the Hamburg European Open where she beat Sabine Lisicki, in straight sets, before losing to the fourth seed Aliaksandra Sasnovich in the second round.

 At the US Open, she defeated Elina Avanesyan in straight sets in the first round.
 In the second, she managed to beat 23rd seed and Roland Garros 2021 champion Barbora Krejčíková to reach the third round for a fourth time at this major, before losing to Ludmilla Samsonova.
-As a result, she moved back into the top 75 in the rankings after several years of absence.
+As a result, she moved back into the top 75 after several years of absence.

-In September, Krunić was the top seed in qualifying for the Tallinn Open.
-In her first match, she was up 6–4, 5–4 up against Eva Lys and serving for the match, when she torn her knee which resulted in total acl rupture.
+In September 2022, Krunić was the top seed in qualifying for the Tallinn Open.
+In her first match, she was 6–4, 5–4 up against Eva Lys and serving for the match, when she tore her knee which resulted in total ACL rupture.

+2024: First WTA Tour quarterfinal since 2022

+Ranked No. 400 and also using protected ranking at the Rosmalen Open in 's-Hertogenbosch, she recorded her first win after her comeback to the tour over Jessika Ponchet.

+Next, she reached her first WTA Tour quarterfinal since 2022 and first on grass in six years, since she won the tournament, defeating top seed Jessica Pegula in three tight sets.